 In August of 1943, Ella Smith applied for (and subsequently received) permission to legalize the occupancy as a lodging house, noting that it had operated as such (and been licensed by the Boston Licensing Board) since 1928.
 The Smiths continued to live at 404 Marlborough until about 1952.

 In March of 2007, Ginger Marlin filed for (and subsequently received) permission to convert the property into seven apartments.
-With her application, she filed an affidavit indicating that the property had been configured as seven apartments (although operated as a lodging house) “since on or before 1975.”
+With her application, she filed an affidavit indicating that the property had been configured as seven apartments (although operated as a lodging house) “since in or before 1975.”

-In July of 2008, 404 Marlborough Street LLC converted the house into seven condominium units, the Topliffe-Murphy House Condominium.
+On July 17, 2008, it converted the property into seven condominium units, the Topliffe-Murphy House Condominium.